 Cambridge Scholars Publishing, 8 May 2019

-From 2019-22 she was commissioned by Dr. Sara-Jayne Parsons and the Art Galleries at Texas Christian University to undertake a residency which focused upon land rights, eco-grief and climate anxiety.
+From 2019-22 she was commissioned by Dr. Sara-Jayne Parsons, and the Art Galleries at Texas Christian University, to undertake a residency which focused upon land use, eco-grief and climate anxiety.
 The carbon-offset collaboration included the Botanical Research Institute of Texas (BRIT) and the Karyn Purvis Institute of Child Development (as part of the College of Science and Engineering at TCU).

-Woolston's moving image works, such as "Land Belongs to Itself" (2021), "Yours, in Extraction" (2022) and "Edgeland" (2024) continue to explore themes related to our tentacular relationships.
-They have been showcased internationally, including screenings at COP26 in Glasgow and various venues across the United States.
+Her moving image works, such as "Yours, in Extraction" (2022) and "Edgeland" (2024), continue to explore eco-poetic themes and have been showcased internationally - including screenings at COP26 in Glasgow and various venues across the United States.
 "Land Belongs to Itself" (2021) features narration by Lucy R. Lippard and has been presented at venues as diverse as the Pipe Factory in Glasgow and the Lois Lambert Gallery in Santa Monica.

 In an age of environmental precarity her practice emerges as a call-for-care that is radical, relational & restorative.
 Through aesthetics that challenge and evoke, she offers-up the possibility of reimagining how we live with each other, and the Earth, in regenerative ways.